I feel the need to express to you my thoughts regarding the present state of the "one" universal church of Jesus Christ.

 Seven years later we could honestly say that the "New World" was revealed to us, not as a geographical place but a new spiritual consciousness.
 It's taken the Lord a long time to turn the ship of our lives around, and for us to understand what he wanted us to see.
 It's been an arduous, painful but necessary journey to point us in the direction consistent with His will in these exciting last days.
 Through it all I now see that the message of "Christ in you, the hope of Glory" which Paul the Apostle called ' the mystery ', must be preached to all nations for the obedience of faith.

-In closing, I am of the mind that the Lord is speaking to His church of the "One Body" to come out of the system of religion which is, 'men doing their good intentional works for God to gain and sustain His acceptance of them '.
+In closing, I am of the mind that the Lord is speaking to His church of the "One Body" to come out of the system of religion which is, 'men doing their good intentional works for God to gain and sustain His acceptance of them'.
 Many sincere Christians are fed up with the steady diet of works related sermons, and are eager to hear life giving sounds coming from the pulpits, about Christ alive in the believer as their life their only life and only hope of Glory.

-A message of grace without law is indeed a rarity today, but the time is at hand when men and women who are called into full-time ministry will begin to rise up and challenge the legalists, as did Paul the Apostle when he challenged the Judaists.
-What we are looking at here is - whom the Lord marks out, as those who said they were Jews and were not, but who were the synagogue of Satan; the adversary’s attempt (sadly! too successful) to Judaize the Church.
+A message of grace without adding aspects of 'The Law' is indeed a rarity today, but the time is at hand when men and women who are called into full-time ministry will begin to rise up and challenge the legalists, as did Paul the Apostle when he challenged the Judaists.
+What we are looking at here is whom the Lord marks out, as those who said they were Jews and were not, but who were the synagogue of Satan; the adversary’s attempt (sadly! too successful) to Judaize the Church.
 Paul also confronted Peter, who took an about turn on received truth, when some of the bigwigs from the large assembly in Jerusalem turned up at one of the grace filled meetings.

-Another challenge for us today is to provide a vehicle, in this case FOWC, which will accommodate ministers from all denominational and non-denominational backgrounds, without the strings of legalism to pull us together.
+Another challenge for us today is to provide vehicles, in this case FOWC, which will accommodate ministers from all denominational and non-denominational backgrounds, without the strings of legalism to pull us together.
 If this letter speaks to you, and, as a minister of Jesus Christ, you desire the fellowship without bonds or impositions put upon you, please fill out the application form and become a part of this vision.